-Scheduled recordings will start with the currently selected capture area, sound, and other options.
-Before scheduling the recording:
+Scheduled recordings will start with the currently selected options (system sound, webcam, etc.) Before scheduling the recording:

-- 1. Click the Select Capture Area button on the recording panel and select the part of the screen you want to see on your scheduled recording. - 2.
+- 1. (optional) Default capture area for scheduled recordings is full screen, so if you want to change it, click the Select Capture Area button on the recording panel and select the part of the screen you want to see on your scheduled recording. - 2.
 To enable system sound recording, click the speaker button on the recording panel and make sure it is enabled and highlighted green.